 The Scotiabank Momentum Plus Savings Account is a banking package that prioritizes user experience and intelligent design.

-With the MomentumPLUS Savings Account, you can earn up to 2.55% interest:
+With the MomentumPLUS Savings Account, you can earn up to 4.60% interest (for a limited time):

 Premium Period Interest - calculated daily, paid at the end of each Premium Period as long as no debit transactions have been initiated within that period (1.10%)

 Ultimate Package Interest - additional 0.10% annual interest added to any MomentumPLUS Savings Account daily and paid out monthly

 Welcome Bonus Interest Rate Offer - calculated daily at the Bonus Interest Rate of 1.80% for 150 days (5 months) on your first MomentumPLUS Savings Account opened between now and March 31, 2023

 Scotiabank does not require any monthly account fees or minimum balance to open a Momentum Plus Savings Account.
 Enjoy unlimited transfers, and find financial freedom.